 This tends to confirm that the brains of subjects with Alzheimer’s disease somehow contain features correlated to an accelerated brain aging (Gaser et al., 2013).
 And that corroborating the hypothesis that brain age could be a new biomarker for neurodegenerative diseases (Rafel et al., 2017, Koutsouleris et al., 2014, Cole et al., 2015).

 The journey of prediction with machine learning can go from deploying simple linear models in seconds to building complex CNNs that train over days.
 In both cases, interpretability is crucial, particularly in medicine where understanding the data features most correlated with a predictive model’s performance can actually lead to the discovery of new biological mechanisms or biomarkers.

 However, researchers must be careful when building and analyzing these models.
-Even when cross-validation is done properly, stellar performance on a limited number of use cases does not guarantee good generalization capabilities.
-This is especially true if the algorithm was not trained on a representative sample of the overall population, and biases are frequent in practice.
+Stellar performance on a limited number of use cases does not guarantee good generalization capabilities even when cross-validation is done properly.
+This is especially true if we don’t train the algorithm on a representative sample of the overall population, and biases are frequent in practice.
 While difficult from a regulatory and organizational perspective, investing time collecting and cleaning datasets is key for the success of machine learning projects.

 We hope that this article has given you a taste of what AI looks like in practice, and that it encouraged you to become a “machine teacher”!
 At Owkin, we always welcome new exciting projects, so if you have an X, a Y and some motivation, you know what to do!